iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Crashes on opening the app, every time.<br> :date: __2020-11-29 12:11:32__

+> You can't get the self isolation grant if you use this app and told to self isolate as the guidelines don't cover it I was told to self isolate for 14 days apparently id been in contact as a result of this my job replaced me I did not get any wages or sick pay and lost my job so I wouldn't waste my time with the app this is now deleted from my phone<br> :date: __2020-11-27 19:23:17__

+> Please try again later.
+Utterly useless.
+Every other countries app works, while this one prevents you signing up Now it says my clock is wrong...<br> :date: __2020-11-27 13:05:26__

+> Hard to use<br> :date: __2020-11-26 15:50:31__

+> Worst app ever<br> :date: __2020-11-25 03:10:44__

 > Controlavirus..
 Switch off your TV..bin the mask..
 Hug each other..
 Educate yourselves..#lulz<br> :date: __2020-11-22 10:52:57__